jscherff/cmdbd/README.md

     }
 }
 ```
-* **`SerialFmt`** is the C `printf` format string for generating serial numbers from a seed integer.
+* **`SerialFmt`** is the C _printf-style_ format string for generating serial numbers from a seed integer.
-* **`Configs`** is a collection of configuration sections and their associated file names.
-The files are located in the same directory as the master configuration file, above.
-Each section is covered in more detail  below.
+* **`Configs`** is a collection of configurations for different components of the server along with their associated file names.
+The files **must** be located in the same directory as the master configuration file, above, or the server will fail to start.
+These components and their configuration settings are covered in more detail  later in this document.
     * **`Database`** names the file that contains database settings.
     * **`Queries`** names the file that contains SQL queries used by the server.
     * **`Syslog`** names the file that contains settings for the syslog daemon.
     * **`Logger`** names the file that contains settings for the HTTP server logs.
-    * **`Router`** names the file that contains settings for the HTTP mux router.
+    * **`Router`** names the file that contains settings for the HTTP handlers.
     * **`Server`** names the file that contains settings for the HTTP server.
-    * **`MetaUsb`** names the file that contains information about all known USB devices.
+    * **`MetaUsb`** names the file that contains information about known USB devices.

 #### Database Settings (`database.json`)
-Contains parameters for communicating with the database server:
+The database configuration file contains parameters required for the server to authenticate and communicate with the database:
 ```json
 {
     "Driver": "mysql",